mauriciabad/begursecret/README.md

 1. Right before merging the PR, go to PlanetScale dashboard and create a deploy preview and deploy it.
 1. Merge the PR in GitHub.

+##### new procedure random thoughts

+1. Run `pnpm db:generate`, to generate the new sql file.
+2. DON'T run `pnpm db:push`, because it won't work.
+Instead, go to the Neon website, and in a SQL console paste the generated SQL.

 #### Access to other services

 Ask @mauriciabad for access.